theopechli/theopechli.github.io/_posts/2019-10-09-stack-zero.markdown

 Now, the binary can be debugged as follows:

 {% highlight shell %}
-$ r2 -d /opt/phoenix/i486/stack-zero -e dbg.profile=myProfile.rr2
+$ r2 -d /opt/phoenix/i486/stack-zero -r myProfile.rr2
 {% endhighlight %}

 *Note that when debugging with radare2, the visual panels are really awesome!
 They can be accessed with `v!` or `V!`.*